Iloilo City: Museums

 The Iloilo Museum of Contemporary Art (ILOMOCA), the first contemporary and modern art museum outside Luzon.

 The National Museum of the Philippines – Western Visayas housed in the old Iloilo Provincial Jail turned museum.

 Iloilo City hosts a wide variety of museums that cover ancient and contemporary art, cultural and economic history, and science.
 Artifacts predating the Spanish era—such as pottery, porcelain, gold, and plates—unearthed across Iloilo are displayed in these museums, alongside works by notable Filipino artists with roots in the region.
 The Western Visayas Regional Museum of the National Museum of the Philippines, housed in the restored former Iloilo Provincial Jail, showcasing artifacts from different parts of the region.
 Its regional headquarters is located in the refurbished old Jaro Municipal Hall.
 Other museums feature memorabilia of prominent figures and families, artworks, and artifacts.

 Among the notable museums in Iloilo City are Museo Iloilo, the first government-built museum outside Manila, and the Museum of Philippine Economic History, housed in a restored building once owned by Ynchausti y Compania.
 The museum narrates the evolution of the Philippine economy and features 13 galleries with artifacts such as looms from Miag-ao, T’nalak from Mindanao, and gold accessories from Pampanga.

 Museo Iloilo is the first provincial museum outside Metro Manila.

+Agatona 1927 Museum Cafe in Jaro, Iloilo.

 The Museum of Philippine Maritime History, located at the Iloilo Customs House, showcases the history of maritime trade in the Philippines.
 The Iloilo Museum of Contemporary Art (ILOMOCA) at Casa de Emperador in Iloilo Business Park is Megaworld Corporation’s first museum project and the first in Visayas and Mindanao dedicated to modern and contemporary art.

 The Henry Luce III Library of Central Philippine University houses special collections like the Hinilawod Epic Chant Recordings, a UNESCO Memory of the World Register inscribed documentary heritage.

 It includes five exhibit rooms, such as The Hulot Exhibit, featuring works by local and international artists like Salvador Dalí, Marc Chagall, and Joan Miró.

 Other significant institutions include the Henry Luce III Museum and Library at Central Philippine University, which houses the region’s largest library and collections like the Meyer Asian Collection, Second World War documents, and UNESCO-inscribed Hinilawod Epic Chant recordings.
 Other museums located within universities include the University of San Agustin Museum, UPV Art Gallery, John B. Lacson Foundation Museum of Maritime Culture and Craft, and Rosendo Mejica Museum.

 Heritage house museums, such as Camiña Balay Nga Bato, a 19th-century ancestral home in Arevalo, and Casa Mariquit, Iloilo’s oldest-existing heritage house in Jaro, are preserved ancestral houses.
 Other unique museums include the Agatona 1927 Museum Café, a heritage mansion transformed into a museum café, and the Brandy Museum, the first and only museum in the Philippines dedicated to brandy, showcasing the histories of five brands under Emperador, Inc. Science XPdition Iloilo, located at the Festive Walk Mall, is Iloilo City's first museum focused entirely on science and interactive learning.